 Faculty : Computer Science and Information Technology Programs

-School : Program of Bioinformatics
+School : Program of Computer Networks and Cyber Security

 Credit Hours : 3.00